Prince Parker & Associates Phone Harassment?

 704-841-2424, 800-276-2423, (704) 841-2424, (800) 276-2423, 7048412424, 8002762423

 If the answer is yes, then you are receiving calls from a known PPA number.
-You may be a victim of PPA phone harassment.
+You may be a victim of Prince Parker & Associates phone harassment.
 The list above is not all the numbers that PPA uses.
 The calls can be from a different number and it still is Prince-Parker & Associates calling you.
 Contact our office right away so we can start the process to stop PPA from calling you illegally.
-Above all, no one should live with harassment!
+Above all, no one should live with Prince Parker & Associates phone harassment!

-As a consumer, it’s essential to know your rights and protections under the Fair Debt Collection Practices Act (FDCPA) when dealing with Prince-Parker & Associates.
+As a consumer, it’s essential to know your rights and protections under the Fair Debt Collection Practices Act (FDCPA) when dealing with Prince Parker & Associates phone harassment.
 The FDCPA is a federal law that regulates the behavior of debt collectors, including collection agencies like Prince-Parker & Associates.

 Under the FDCPA, debt collectors are prohibited from engaging in certain practices, such as: